unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 [marked][marked]).  unified becomes truly useful when you want to go further than only transforming.
-When you want tasks like enforcing format rules, spell checking, dynamic generation of content (such as a table of contents), and (potentially) much more — that’s when opt for unified.
+When you want tasks like enforcing format rules, spell checking, dynamic generation of content (such as a table of contents), and (potentially) much more — that’s when to opt for unified.

 > A large part of MDX’s success has been leveraging the unified and remark
 > ecosystem.
 I was able to get a prototype working in a few hours because